DominicKlukas/gradschool/obsidian/FirstVault/technical_library/Papers/2022_LeCun_JEPAMotivationAPathTowardsAutoMI.md

 	- Short term memory stores helpful information, for the world model
 	- Perception: boils down the state of a world from the input data.
 - This architecture mirrors how people learn/the human brain works.
-They talk about two modes in which this architecture can act: in the first, the actions are unaffected by the world model/cost, and simply act deterministically from the perception/short term memory.
+They talk about **two modes** in which this architecture can act: in the first, the **actions** are unaffected by the world model/cost, and simply act **deterministically from the perception/short term memory.**
-Mode 2 is when you optimize the actions in the world model, using the cost critic to predict future state's cost functions.
+Mode 2 is when you **optimize the actions in the world model**, using the **cost critic to predict future state's cost functions.**
 You can mix them: optimize the action using mode 2 and then eventually fix the parameters and use mode 1.
 - The rewards are linear combinations of functions, with weights determined by configurator, the trainable part being the critic and the immutable part being the intrinsic cost.
 - They then argue that learning by objectives is best: it holds regardless of whether the environment changes, and minimizes hard-wired design.